Business Law

 3. Include voting and signing blocks

-Add the voting options, shareholders’ names, their share amount, signature, and date.
+Add clear voting options, along with spaces for shareholders’ names, their share amounts, signatures, and dates.

 Example: